JaneAmi/Cross-Session-User-Identification_YData_prj/README.md

 ## Unshown Parts of the Project

 1. **Exploratory Data Analysis (EDA)**
-- EDA revealed many information that helps to identify users, like usually visitors use 1 or 2 devices to visit the website, same statistics with browsers, they have preferable brand and sizes, etc.
+- EDA revealed much information that helps identify users, like visitors usually use 1 or 2 devices to visit the website, same statistics with browsers, they have preferable brands and sizes, etc.
 - Approximately 60% of sessions included external identifiers, guiding the heuristic approach.

 2. **Data preprocessing**